-but you are inventing them out of your own heart (ULT)
+but you are inventing them out of your own heart (ULT) You are just making them up yourself (UST)

 Here, the heart figuratively represents someone's thoughts and feelings.
 Sanballat's thoughts and feelings, in turn, represent him as a person.
 Alternate translation: "you have made all this up in your own imagination" (See: Metaphor)